Previously the concepts solidity and tip speed ratio were revised in which it was

 the RPM increases with less blades turbines, right?, that is correct however they're

-also mechanical stability and structural integrity considerations in selecting a
+also mechanical stability and structural integrity considerations in selecting not

 As a brief example we will consider a two blades against a 3 blades rotor.